instadw/instadwell-blog/_posts/2026-2-23-the-ahmedabad-student-survival-guide-navrangpura-and-gotanirma.md

 Choosing a PG in [Ahmedabad](https://instadwell.com/search?lat=23.022505&lng=72.5713621&location=Ahmedabad,%20Gujarat,%20India&city=Ahmedabad&country=India) isn't just about finding a bed; it's about avoiding the "Brokerage Tax" and the "Hidden Bill Trap."
 We've filtered the nine best properties in the city's most popular student hubs to ensure you don't end up paying commercial electricity rates for a room that serves rice three times a day.
+New to Ahmedabad entirely?
+Start with our [Ultimate Guide to Co-living & PGs in Ahmedabad 2026](/blog/the-ultimate-guide-to-co-living-and-pgs-in-ahmedabad-2026) for a city-wide overview before diving in here.

 ### Student Life by the Numbers